E. H. Close Realty Company

 In 1909, after E. H. Close left the George E. Pomeroy Company, he established the E. H. Close Company.
 Close had played a significant part in what was then suburban development in and around Toledo, Ohio; these developments included most notably Harvard Terrace and Ottawa Hills, but also the lesser known developments of Halsted Heights, Hillcrest Gardens, Homewood Park, Home Acres, and others.

-"The day of cramped, crowded city lots is passing and the movement toward the suburbs is more pronounced now."